zaiisao/Documentation/en/Video/mac_video.md

 ## Next Steps

-You have now set up the macOS environment and can start a call/live broadcast following the steps under **Quickstart Guide**:
+You have set up the macOS environment and can start a call/live broadcast following the steps under **Quickstart Guide**:

 - Initialize the SDK
 - Join a Channel